dbz10/AoC/2024/README_CEOL.md

 │ *    day      INTEGER  [default: None] [required]                                              │
 ╰────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────╮
-│ --input                              [sample|input]  [default: input]                          │
-│ --fetch-input    --no-fetch-input                    [default: fetch-input]                    │
-│ --benchmark      --no-benchmark                      [default: no-benchmark]                   │
-│ --help                                               Show this message and exit.               │ ╰────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --sample         --no-sample           Flag to control whether the solution is run against the │ │                                        sample input or the real input.
+Targets the real input  │ │                                        by default.                                             │ │                                        [default: no-sample]                                    │ │ --fetch-input    --no-fetch-input      Flag to control fetching the input or not.
+True by      │ │                                        default.
+Input is saved between repeated runs so will   │ │                                        still only be fetched once, unless the file is removed. │ │                                        Set to False if e.g. you don't have a session cookie    │ │                                        handy                                                   │ │                                        [default: fetch-input]                                  │ │ --benchmark      --no-benchmark        Flag to control whether benchmarking will be run or     │ │                                        not.                                                    │ │                                        [default: no-benchmark]                                 │ │ --help                                 Show this message and exit.                             │ ╰────────────────────────────────────────────────────────────────────────────────────────────────╯

 ```

-For example `uv run ceol.py 1 --input sample` to run Day 1 on the sample input, or `uv run ceol.py 1` to run Day 1 on the real puzzle input.
+For example `uv run ceol.py 1 --sample` to run Day 1 on the sample input, or `uv run ceol.py 1` to run Day 1 on the real puzzle input.

 ## Benchmarking